PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 - Schedule `FetchVars` operator to fetch the latest parameter from PServer before running the forward ops.
-- There could be a large number of gradient variables to be sent, so we need to use another thread pool(IO Threadpool) which a number of the schedulable threads is larger than the computing thread pool to avoid competitive the thread resources with computing.
+- There could be a large number of gradient variables to be sent, so we need to use another thread pool(IO Threadpool) whose a number of the schedulable threads is larger than the computing thread pool to avoid competitive the thread resources with computing.

 ### Parameter Server